 In PingMag, Heather Lorusso describes and illustrates how handcrafted clay pottery occupies a special place for Japanese.
 Not just on shelves as collections on display but in people’s homes, in cafes,

-restaurants for everyday use.
 She gives us some historical background on pottery Japan and offers a number of galleries, shops and producers worth visiting in and around Tokyo.
-I especially liked the part on Cafe Ocharaka where you can actually purchase the same pottery you just used in an adjacent shop.
+I especially liked the part on Ocharaka (a Japanese tea specialty shop located in Nihonbashi) where you can actually purchase the same pottery you just used in an adjacent shop.

-The photo used here is of the teaset used by Heather.
+The photo used here is of the tea set used by Heather.